AIDynamics/NeoPulse_Examples/Regression/Image/DrivFace/README.md

 # Tutorial Files
 **build_csv.py:** Script creates list of training files and writes training full image paths and corresponding vectors to a training CSV file.

-**drive_auto.nml:** Features full use of the auto keyword to automatically generate the entire architecture.

 # License
 Tutorial materials are published under the MIT license.
 See license for commercial, academic, and personal use.